andrewlfauth/screen-time/README.md

 Check out the [live demo](https://screen-time.vercel.app)

 Having a 4 year old at home, I've spent my fair share of time watching television shows that were made for children.
-So, I made this app to help parents optimized their child's screen time.
+So, I made this app to help parents optimize their child's screen time.

 ### Built With